Wojciech734/chico-e-larning-app/README.md

   - Each student can review a course only once

 - **Dashboard**
-  - Studenmts see progress in enrolled courses (e.g. "Lessons completed: 4/10")
+  - Students see progress in enrolled courses (e.g. "Lessons completed: 4/10")
   - Teachers see:
     - Number of enrolled students
-    - Avrage course review
+    - Average course review

 - **Achievements**
   - Gamification system (e.g. *"Complete your first 10 courses"*)